ACharlesL/Password-Manager-Api/README.md

 Password manager is a single page application that allows a user to store a passport which contains credential to an application or website a user uses.
 In the future the application should provide the users security info regarding the website or application.

+## Instructions
+1. User should sign-up for an account.
+2. User should sign-in if they have an account.
+3. The application allows a credentialed user to create a passport which is a resource to the user.
+4. A User may have multiple passports.
+5. In order to add an passport click the "create passport" button.
+6. After creating the passport user will see a "passport created" feedback.
+7. The user can click the "get passport" button to see all passports.
+8. A user can sign-out or change password for authentication purposes.
+9. A user can edit, delete, or show a passport which adjusts accordingly on the front and back end.

 ## Links

   - [API](https://passportman-api.herokuapp.com/)